IRS Forms

 A mixed straddle combines a Section 1256 contract with a non‑1256 position, for example a regulated futures contract paired with a forward or an equity option.
 Pub 550 describes three elections that change reporting and character.

 • Election A, elect out of mark to market for the 1256 leg of the mixed straddle, then apply the general straddle rules to all legs.
-Check box A on Form 6781 if you made this election.
+Check box A on Form 6781 if you made this election (note, this election is permanent, it applies to all later years and you cannot revoke it without IRS consent).

 • Election B, straddle by straddle identification, where you offset gains and losses for each identified straddle.
-Check box B to identify this method and follow the Pub 550 rules for character.
+Check box B to identify this method and follow the Pub 550 rules for character (watch out, any positions you held on the day before the election are deemed sold for fair market value at the close of the last business day before the election, a recognition event taxpayers often miss).

 Practical tip, add a small table to your workpapers listing which election applies, when it was made, and where each item lands on Form 6781.
 This saves back and forth later.